Breathing Exercises Can Relieve COPD Symptoms

 - Repeat steps 1-3 for a minute or two or as long as you feel comfortable.

 Diaphragmatic breathing helps strengthen the diaphragm and the abdominal muscles, allowing more air to move in and out of your lungs without tiring your chest muscles.

 - Lie on your back on a flat surface with knees bent.
 Put pillows under your knees and head for support.

 - Place one hand on your belly below the rib cage.

 - Place the other hand on your chest.
 This allows you to feel your diaphragm as you breathe.

 - Inhale deeply through the nose for a count of 3.
 (The belly and lower ribs should rise, but the chest should remain still.)

 - Tighten the stomach muscles and exhale for a count of 6 through slightly puckered lips.
 Your hand on your chest should remain still.

 - Repeat for 5 – 10 minutes.

-Heaven at Home Senior Care understands the needs of those with COPD, and can assist with breathing exercises and symptom management at home.
-Call Heaven at Home today to learn more about the ways in-home care can help people with COPD breathe easier.
+Heaven at Home Senior Care, the best providers of senior care Denton, TX and the surrounding area can depend on, understands the needs of those with COPD, and can assist with breathing exercises and symptom management at home.
+Contact Heaven at Home today at 866-381-0500 to learn more about the ways in-home care can help with relieving COPD symptoms and breathing easier.